Visual Modality Prompt for Adapting Vision-Language Object Detectors: Introduction

+In addition to incorporating language into detectors, another major driver of advancements in real-world applications is the integration of diverse visual modalities, such as infrared~\citep{medeiros2024mipa, wang2022improving, li2021yolo} and depth~\citep{li2023bevdepth, xu2017multi, yang2022deepinteraction}.
+These modalities provide additional spatial information, enhancing visibility in low-light and obstructed conditions, resulting in more robust and accurate object detectors~\citep{bustos2023systematic}.
+Adapting detectors for different modalities unlocks their potential in specialized contexts by combining the efficiency of transfer learning with modality-specific enhancements.
+This approach bridges the gap between general-purpose detectors capable of zero-shot detection and the nuanced demands of novel modalities, where labels are still scarce compared to RGB data.

-For traditional ODs, some methods have explored image translation for modality adaptation~\citep{herrmann2018cnn, ozkanouglu2022infragan}.
-These approaches primarily optimize the image translation loss rather than directly focusing on performance.
+Therefore, to overcome limitations in modality adaptation, image translation~\citep{herrmann2018cnn, ozkanouglu2022infragan} methods have been explored for traditional detector-based models.
+However, these approaches primarily optimize the image translation loss rather than directly focusing on improving detection performance.
 More recent approaches, such as HalluciDet~\citep{medeiros2024hallucidet} and ModTr~\citep{medeiros2024modality}, have demonstrated improvement by emphasizing detection loss optimization during adaptation.
-HalluciDet~\citep{medeiros2024hallucidet} proposes a two-step adaptation strategy, in the first step the detector is fine-tuned on an RGB dataset with a distribution close to the target infrared modality, followed by training the translator.
-Nonetheless, the fine-tuning step makes this method complicated, and the detector's previous knowledge is lost.
-ModTr~\citep{medeiros2024modality} showed that the adaptation could be made directly on the COCO pretrained detector without fine-tuning.
-They proposed a fusion strategy between the translated and the target modality images and were successful in preserving the knowledge of the detector.
-However, these methods are limited to single-modality adaption, specifically for infrared and are tested only on traditional detectors.
-In contrast, our work leverages recent vision-language detectors, incorporating textual information and allowing for adaptation to different modalities.
+However, these methods are limited to traditional detectors without language mechanisms, and they did not explore more challenging modalities such as depth.
+For HalluciDet, the prior pre-trained knowledge is lost during the adaptation phase.
+In ModTr, the COCO pre-trained knowledge is preserved but it lacks the zero-shot powerful capability of VLMs.
+In contrast, our work leverages recent vision-language detectors, incorporating textual information and allowing for adaptation to different modalities, exploring the benefits of both visual and text information for improving modality adaptation.